top of page

 Girard du Demaine, sceau ancien.
 Antiquite.

-A beautiful ivory stamp, engraved with the coat of arms representing the alliance between Baron Alfred Faure de Lilate and Marie Camille de Ponsort (deceased in 1909, married in 1873).
+A beautiful ivory sealing stamp, engraved with the coat of arms representing the alliance between Baron Alfred Faure de Lilate and Marie Camille de Ponsort (deceased in 1909, married in 1873).
 Ivory was highly valued as a material for seal stamp handles, particularly in the 18th and 19th centuries, because of its unique combination of practical and aesthetic qualities.
 Artisans could create delicate details, such as classical busts, scrolls, foliage, or allegorical scenes, with high precision.

 Faure de Lilate seal stamp.